This describes the perimeter detect feature on Zymkey 4i. (This feature is not available on Zymkey 4i-lite)

-Using a Standard USB Cable for Perimeter Loop
+Using a Standard USB EXTENSION Cable for Perimeter Loop

-You can use a standard micro-usb EXTENSION cable, which carries all necessary signals, to connect to the perimeter detect.
+You can use a micro-usb EXTENSION cable, which carries all necessary signals, to connect to the perimeter detect.
 Here is one example of an extension cable that will work.
 (Remove the female connector to expose the flying leads as shown below, then connect your perimeter circuits - P1, P2 - to these)

-Important: A standard micro-usb charging cable will NOT work, because it does not have a wire in slot 4.
+IMPORTANT: do NOT use standard micro-usb charging cable it will not work, because it does not have a wire on pin 4.